fmtlib/fmt/doc/index.rst

 a `release archive <https://github.com/cppformat/cppformat/releases/latest>`__ or the `Git repository <https://github.com/cppformat/cppformat>`__ to your project.

-If you are using Visual Studio with precompiled headers, you might need to add the line
+If you are using Visual C++ with precompiled headers, you might need to add the line

 ::